net-titech/VandalismDectection-WSDM17/README.md

 1. 3rd: Features from the baseline model [1] are all hand-picked.
 2. 4th: Meeting cancelled.
 3. 5th: Meeting cancelled.
 4. 6th: Some features are missing compared to the original implementation [1].
-Using only 29 available features now yeilds 0.02 on ROC.
+Using only 29 available features now yields 0.02 on ROC.
 This result is extremely low.
 5. 7th: